-Therefore, it is important for every newly married couple to remember a few important tips and words of advice when they embark upon this new phase in their lives:
+It is important for newlyweds to remember a few important tips and advice when embarking on this new life stage:

 1- Getting to Know the New Family

-A husband or wife will have to live with, make small talk with, and answer the questions asked by, a lot of people – close ones as well as mere acquaintances.
+A husband or wife will have to live with, make small talk with, and answer questions from many people.
+Both close ones as well as mere acquaintances will query them.
 It is more often than not the extended families and circle of friends and acquaintances on both sides that come together to “jump start” the marital union, not to mention, celebrate it to the hilt over a period of a week or so of banquets and social get-togethers.

 2- Controlling the Tongue